• Home

 • Discussion starters – We talked about the words themselves – the differences in language and grammar usage during Washington’s time vs. today.
 We also discussed the etiquette lessons contained in each rule — why the rule would have been important in Washington’s time and application to today’s world.

-Handwriting by George 4packWhere can you find this?
+Handwriting by George 4packWhere to find Handwriting by George

 Handwriting by George books are available from Greenleaf Press.